-- macOS Recovery Boot Image: In order to boot into recovery mode, you will need the file that will definitely help you get into the recovery mode.
-This file works for both the macOS virtual machines running on VMware or VirtualBox.
+- macOS Recovery Boot Image: In order to boot into recovery mode, you will need macOS recovery boot image which will boot up into the recovery mode.
+This image works for both the macOS virtual machines running on VMware or VirtualBox.

 With those things, you are ready to get started.